 No Engine braking does not affect your transmission, whether it may be automatic or manual.
 It is good but not as effective as brakes.

-There is a lot of confusion when it comes to engine braking, some people use the clutch and shift down the gear and slipping the clutch is engine braking.
+There is a lot of confusion when it comes to engine braking, some people use the clutch and shift down the gear and keep the clutch pressed, which is very bad for the clutch and think that is engine braking.
 But that is not engine braking and it is a bad idea to do with clutch cause it will wear your clutch and disrupt the balance of your car.

-Actually engine braking is achieved when you just lift your accelerator pedal and your are in gear.
+Actually, it is achieved when you just lift your accelerator pedal and you are in gear.
 As you’re in gear it slows your car down.